sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

 case::

     sage: A.category()
-    Category of vector spaces with basis over Rational Field
+    Category of finite dimensional vector spaces with basis over Rational Field

 ..
-TODO:: how to use a proper link here and below?
+TODO:: link to the local documentation below.
+How?

 We can look at the available categories from the documentation in the reference manual: http://sagemath.com/doc/reference/categories.html